She2024/t1w6_satuday-python/README.md

 ## Continue statement
 Skips the rest of the code inside the loop for the current iteration and moves to the next iteration.

+# Nested Loops
+A loop inside another loop.
+Like Inception.
+Useful for running over multi-dimensional structures like MATRIX.
+Matrix is a list of lists.

+## Practise example 1
+print a right angle triangle pattern of stars =5
+*
+**
+***
+****

+## Practice example 2
+Count the occurence of a letter in a list

+# enumerate() function
+Used to access the index and the value of the elements of the list.
+Use two variables in for loop